 The recommended procedure under the code is set out below and the policies used by the business should conform to this basic structure.
-As stated above, these principles apply to misconduct and performance dismissals but not specifically where the dismissal relates to sickness or incapacity.
-The focus in the latter case is on consultation with the employee about their medical condition, their treatment and prognosis, and any reasonable adjustments that the employer should make.
+These broad principles also apply to performance dismissals and the same structure of meetings should be followed.
+However, in performance management, the focus is on supporting the employee to attain a satisfactory standard of work, with support from the employer.
+Where the dismissal relates to sickness or incapacity, the focus of any procedure is on consultation with the employee about their medical condition, their treatment and prognosis and any reasonable adjustments that the employer should make.
 For details on this, see the relevant factsheets.

-The rest of this factsheet is concerned with disciplinary action in the two areas to which the code applies.
-The general principles are as follows:
+The rest of this factsheet is concerned with disciplinary action.
+An employer faced with a disciplinary matter should act as follows: